SnehaDeshmukh28/NutriVision-App/README.md

-# NutriVision
+# NutriVision 🥗

 NutriVision is a cutting-edge Streamlit application that leverages Google Generative AI to analyze images of food items.
 It provides detailed descriptions, calculates total calorie intake, evaluates the nutritional content, and assesses the environmental impact of the food.

 ## Features

-- **Image Upload**: Upload images of food items.
+- **Image Upload 📷**: Upload images of food items.
-- **Nutritional Analysis**: Get detailed descriptions and calorie counts for each food item in the image.
+- **Nutritional Analysis 🍏**: Get detailed descriptions and calorie counts for each food item in the image.
-- **Health Evaluation**: Determine whether the food is healthy and receive a breakdown of its nutritional content.
+- **Health Evaluation 💪**: Determine whether the food is healthy and receive a breakdown of its nutritional content.
-- **Environmental Impact**: Assess the carbon footprint of the food items and get recommendations on their environmental friendliness.
+- **Environmental Impact 🌍**: Assess the carbon footprint of the food items and get recommendations on their environmental friendliness.

 ## Installation